ReactiveCocoa/ReactiveSwift/Documentation/BasicOperators.md

 ### Catching failures

-The `flatMapError` operator catches any failure that may occur on the input `SignalProducer`, then starts a new `SignalProducer` in its place.
+The `flatMapError` operator catches any failure that may occur on the input event stream, then starts a new `SignalProducer` in its place.

 ```Swift
 let (signal, observer) = Signal<String, NSError>.pipe()